microsoft/AzureTRE/docs/tre-developers/resource-processor.md

 Porter meets all these requirements well.
 Porter packages cloud application into a versioned, self-contained Docker container called a Porter bundle.

 <!-- markdownlint-disable MD013 -->
 CNAB spec defines actions that Porter [implements](https://porter.sh/author-bundles/#bundle-actions): **install, upgrade and uninstall**.
 The developer has practically complete freedom on how to implement logic for these actions.
-The deployment pipeline definition is created in YAML - something that is very familiar to anyone that have experience in creating continuous integration/deployment (CI/CD) pipelines with [GitHub Actions](https://github.com/features/actions) (workflows) or in [Azure DevOps](https://azure.microsoft.com/services/devops/pipelines/).
+The deployment pipeline definition is created in YAML.
 The YAML file is called [Porter manifest](https://porter.sh/author-bundles/) and in additon to the actions, it contains the name, version, description of the bundle and defines the input parameters, possible credentials and output.

 Furthermore, Porter provides a set of [mixins](https://porter.sh/mixins/) - analogous to the concrete actions in GitHub workflows and tasks in Azure DevOps pipelines - which simplify and reduce the development cost when implementing deployment logic.
 For example, Terraform mixin installs the required tools and provides a clean step in the pipeline to execute Terraform deployments.
 [Exec mixin](https://porter.sh/mixins/exec/) allows running any command or script; especially useful, if no suitable mixin for a specific technology is available.
 Implementing custom mixins is possible too.
 <!-- markdownlint-enable MD013 -->